Mesandu2007/Assessment/README.md

 - Post trade job requests
 - View all jobs publicly
 - Update job status
-- Delete only their own jobs
+- Delete only the jobs you posted

 ---